Stephen-Seo/UDPConnection/README.md

     use cases.
 One possible use is to impose a separate time-out rate and send-rate for high-latency use cases.
 But it would be more ideal for UDPC to do the heavy lifting and handle both situations seamlessly.

+Long story short, for high-latency, just use TCP/Websockets etc. For low-latency, you may use this library, but the connection must be decent.